Noah (Adam Brody) and Joanne (Kristen Bell) sit on a red velvet couch in a green room.

 Chemistry is a critical factor in any relationship.
 Without genuine sparks, love connections are tough to come by.
 But once they’re present, they are impossible to ignore — whether they’re wildly inconvenient or not.

-“Inconvenient” would certainly be one way to describe the attraction that develops between a podcaster and a rabbi in Nobody Wants This, the hit series from writer-creator Erin Foster, starring Kristen Bell and Adam Brody.
+“Inconvenient” would certainly be one way to describe the attraction that develops between a podcaster and a rabbi in Nobody Wants This, the series from writer-creator Erin Foster, starring Kristen Bell and Adam Brody.
 Inspired by Foster’s own love story, the Los Angeles-set romantic comedy follows Joanne (Bell), who mines her bad dates and short-lived relationships for material, after she meets Noah (Brody), a newly single friend-of-a-friend, at a dinner party.
 Their connection is instant and definitely mutual, but their interest in one another is immediately complicated.
 Joanne is agnostic with some emotional baggage.
-Noah is a rabbi dedicated to his faith who only recently broke up with a longtime partner he had considered marrying.
+Noah is a rabbi dedicated to his faith who only recently broke up with a longtime partner.
 Making matters worse, his family is not okay with welcoming “a shiksa” into the family.

 “When I met my husband Simon, I was a fully formed person, and I was not understanding how I would ever compromise my life and have a new person come into it because I was just very self-sufficient and very independent,” says Foster, who ultimately joined her husband’s faith and converted to Judaism.
 “We learned so much about each other [during the conversion] process.
 I learned about all the things that [were] pushing my buttons and pushing his buttons.
 It felt like it was interesting and ripe territory for a show.”